-In the event the Director-Human Resources determines the circumstances that created the recruiting or retention problems for any or all classifications no longer exist, he shall advise the County Executive Officer of his findings.
-If the County Executive Officer concurs, he shall declare the provisions described above inoperative for such classification(s).
-At that time, the salary for any employee compensated at a rate above that to which he would otherwise have been entitled shall be "Y" rated and shall not be increased until the new salary range for their classification exceeds the rate established for him pursuant to the provisions described above.
+In the event the Director-Human Resources determines the circumstances that created the recruiting or retention problems for any or all classifications no longer exist, the Director-Human Resources shall advise the County Executive Officer of the findings.
+If the County Executive Officer concurs, the County Executive Officer shall declare the provisions described above inoperative for such classification(s).
+At that time, the salary for any employee compensated at a rate above that to which the employee would otherwise have been entitled shall be "Y" rated and shall not be increased until the new salary range for their classification exceeds the rate established for the employee pursuant to the provisions described above.